Olivetti Programma 101 Electronic Calculator

 When it came to talking about Mr. Perotto's assertion that the Programma 101 was the first "personal computer", I expressed my disagreement, saying that the machine was a programmable calculator, not a computer.
 His voice rose in intensity, and he very firmly stated that the machine was a computer, insisting that it was "not just aprogrammable calculator".
 He steadfastly refused to accept the definition of his machines as a programmable electronic calculator.
 We agreed to disagree, and I will state here that despite our disagreement, I thouroughly enjoyed the approxmiately 1/2 hour of time I was able to speak with Mr. Perotto, and will never forget it.
 He was a genius and a gentleman who lead a team of some incredibly bright people to develop a calculating machine that completely re-defined "state of the art" in the electronic calculator industry for a great length of time.
 This accomplishment will be remembered, be it "personal computer" or "programmable calculator" by history as a watershed device in the development of personal computing devices.

-Some time was found yesterday to Sadly, Mr. Perotto passed away on December 23, 2002, not all that long after I had my telephone conversation with him.
-On 23-Dec-2002, the world lost a man who's brilliantly-designed machine set in motion the very beginnings of what became the personal computer revolution of the mid-1970's.
-While I maintain his machine was not truly a computer, the personal nature of the machine combined with its limited storage capacity and programmability did make the machine a true personal device capabale of some highly complex calculations at electronic speed.
+Sadly, Mr. Perotto passed away on December 23, 2002, not all that long after I had my telephone conversation with him.
+On the day he passed away, the world lost a man who's brilliantly-designed machine set in motion the very beginnings of what became the personal computer revolution of the mid-1970's.
+While I maintain his machine was not truly a computer, the personal nature of the machine combined with its storage capacity and programmability did make the machine a true personal device capable of some highly complex calculations at electronic speed.
 This was something that no other calculator, except perhaps the Mathatronics Mathatron could lay claim to.
-The Programma 101's dominance in the marketplace for almost three years in an intensely competitive market is a true testimony to the brialliance and foresight of its desiners.
+The Programma 101's dominance in the marketplace for almost three years in an intensely competitive market is a true testimony to the brialliance and foresight of its designers.

 Assembly Line for Programma 101 Calculators, Ivrea, Italy, Circa 1967